Libensemble/libensemble/docs/tutorials/executor_forces_tutorial_complex.rst

 and monitor external scripts or user applications within simulation or generator functions using the :doc:`executor<../executor/overview>`.
 In this tutorial, our calling script registers a compiled executable that simulates electrostatic forces between a collection of particles.
-The simulator function launches instances of this executable and reads output files to determine if the run was successful.
+The ``sim_f`` routine then launches and polls this executable.

 It is possible to use ``subprocess`` calls from Python to issue commands such as ``jsrun`` or ``aprun`` to run applications.
 Unfortunately,